ColinRozan/fullstack-langgraph-chat-agent/README.md

 # Fullstack LangGraph Quickstart

-A fullstack research assistant powered by **LangGraph**, **Google Gemini**, and a modern **React** frontend.
+A fullstack research assistant powered by **LangGraph**, **LLM APIs**, and a modern **React** frontend.
 The agent performs comprehensive research on your queries by dynamically generating search terms, querying the web via DuckDuckGo (with SearXNG fallback), retrieving documents from a local knowledge base, reflecting on results to identify knowledge gaps, and iteratively refining its search until it delivers a well-supported answer with inline citations.

 <img src="./app.png" title="Fullstack LangGraph" alt="Fullstack LangGraph" width="90%">